 MEDIUM DENSITY RESIDENTIAL BLOCKS

-This research considers how strategies in city design overseas can have practical applications in the Australian context, emphasising the economic use of space and preservation of natural resources.
+This research considers how strategies in city design overseas can have practical application in the Australian context, with emphasis on the economic use of space and preservation of natural resources.

 Mixed-use residential development

-The medium-density mixed-use residential building block solution is organized around a central courtyard with playgrounds and landscape while catering for half an underground half above-ground garage.
-The block is surrounded by 4 and 6 stories of mixed-use buildings with commercial, retail, services or business on the ground floor and 368 apartments on the upper stories.
+Medium-density mixed-use residential building block solution is organized around a central courtyard with playgrounds and landscape while catering for half an underground half above-ground garage.
+Block is surrounded with 4 and 6 stories mixed-use buildings that have commercial, retail, services or business on the ground floor, and 368 apartments in upper stories.

 Under the central courtyard is the garage for 288 cars.
-Over the garage, 1,2 m raised, is the open space with playgrounds for children, including active and passive recreation for the residents.
-The raised playground and surrounding area is landscaped and can include small parcels for communal gardens.
+Over the garage, 1,2 m raised, is the open space with playgrounds for children including active and passive recreation for the residents.
+Raised playground and surrounding area is landscaped and can include small parcels for communal gardens.

-Medium-density development principles are not entirely clear, and their description in Wikipedia needs improvement.
+Medium-density development principals are not entirely clear and its description in Wikipedia needs improvement.

-Tatjana Medvedev presented Medium Density research papers at the ICTC conference.
+Tatjana Medvedev presented Medium Density research papers at the ICTC conference, the full paper can be viewed here.

 BIBLIOGRAPHY